 But, the key message is that whether you get clever with colour choices, storage solutions or design elements, there is a solution out there to every small kitchen problem that you are faced with.

-Go bright, go dark, go bold… it can all work a treat.
+Go bright and be bold… it can all work a treat!

 Clear things away or let everything hang out – either approach can be a winner.

-If you need any guidance or advice about small kitchen design ideas, get in touch with the Kitchen Warehouse team.
+If you need any guidance or advice about, get in touch with the Kitchen Warehouse team.
 Our friendly team of experts are always on hand to help you make the absolute most of whatever space you have in your kitchen.